 - Facilitate coordinated functional movement

-- improve the ‘climbers’ hunched posture
+- Improve the ‘climbers’ hunched posture

 - Improve strength and flexibility

-- Pilates with aching muscles and yoga keeps you calm and focused.
+- Keeps you calm and focused.

-There is no need to worry if you are in lockdown, you can work out and stay in shape for your climbing ventures at home without any equipment.
+There is no need to worry if you are in lockdown, you can work out and stay in shape for your climbing ventures at home without any or limited equipment.
 All you must do is plan out your workouts and incorporate strength, cardio, and yoga into your routine.